scala/improvement-proposals/content/dedented-string-literals.md

 For all intents and purposes this is identical to the `'''` proposal, with some tweaks:

 - `''` looks less similar to a `Char` literal `'\''`, so less chance of confusion
-- `''` looks less simila to the triple-quoted strings common in other languages, so there is less benefit of familiarity.
+- `''` looks less similar to the triple-quoted strings common in other languages, so there is less benefit of familiarity.

 #### Triple-or-more double-quotes